oliverwehrens/locative-openhab/README.md

 docker run -v $PWD:/locative -e OPENHAB=http://openhab.local:8080 locative
 ```
+Running in docker, the server looks up the ``geofenceuserfile`` at /locative/user.pw.
+So put the file with that name in the volume specified with -v in the above line (e.g. current directory). ``switchprefix`` is also fixed at ``Presence`` when using docker (of course changing that is just a matter of modifing the ``Dockerfile``.

 So the chain to trigger presence detection in your local openhab installation running at home could look like this: